 - Increase ARPA and thereby,

-- Your cohort’s Lifetime Value.
+- Your cohort’s LTV.

 Riding Value Metrics To The Singularity of Negative Churn

 You’ve paved the way for greater expansion revenue by getting value metrics spot on.

 There’s a glorious singularity waiting round the corner.